-Despite all the rain we’ve been getting the last few months, the air around me feels about as humid as a lit barbeque.
+Despite all the rain we’ve been getting the last few months, the air around me feels incredibly dry.
 The very air is crackling with electricity leaving my hair standing on end or sticking to my face, my skin dry and crunchy, and my lips in a perpetual state of “cellular renewal” to put it lightly.
 In essence, I’m in dire need of moisture and the first order of business is taking care of my chapped lips – the topic for today’s post – a homemade carmex recipe!

 I scoured the internet for a DIY version but ultimately came up short.
 So, I started digging into what ingredients I would need that did not include petroleum, lanolin, and a few other disagreeable ingredients carmex typically contains.

 Ultimately, I came up with a recipe that has the same soothing feel and staying power.
 I think what most people have trouble with is the “sticky” feel that carmex has and I believe that probably comes from the lanolin and petroleum (vasoline) that the original recipe uses.
 If you have lanolin, feel free to use it and see how it goes.
 Just keep in mind that if you’re Vegan, lanolin is an animal product.
 Petroleum is just gross and I don’t think anyone should be slathering it on their lips.

 This recipe is fairly easy to throw together if you have a good kitchen scale.
 And yes, you need a scale for this, so be sure to pick one up as they’re super handy to have around especially if you’re getting into some DIY beauty recipes.

 Here’s what you need to make a carmex dupe/medicated lip balm:

 • One 1oz salve tin or six lip balm tubes (I actually think this is MUCH better suited for lip balm tubes as the formula is on the firm side)

 • 5g beeswax (for Vegans, use candelilla wax)